Nailsea: History

 Nowhere was a historical hamlet that existed on the west side of the town until 1967, when it was demolished for development.
 Nowhere Wood, a small residential woodland, is named after it.

-The 15th-century Nailsea Court, southwest of the town, is a Grade I listed building.
+The 15th-century Nailsea Court, southwest of the town, is a grade I listed building.

 Governance

-Nailsea was part of Long Ashton Rural District from 1894 to 1974.
-It is now within the North Somerset unitary authority, which covers part of the ceremonial county of Somerset but it is administered independently of the non-metropolitan county.
-Its administrative headquarters is in the town hall in Weston-super-Mare.
+At the lower level of local government, Nailsea is a civil parish with a town council of 20 elected councillors.

-Four electoral wards exist in Nailsea:
+At the upper tier, it is in North Somerset, a unitary authority which covers part of the ceremonial county of Somerset but it is administered independently.
+Its administrative headquarters is the town hall in Weston-super-Mare.
+For elections to North Somerset Council, Nailsea is divided across four electoral wards: